 Content marketing: How to get started

-If you’re like a lot of organizations, you’re already practicing content marketing – kind of.
+If you’re like a lot of organizations, you’re already practicing some kind of content marketing

-This blog post is right for you if you’re already producing content (e.g. blog posts), but your posting schedule and topics are a bit sporadic, even random.
+This blog post is right for you if you’re already producing content, but your posting schedule and topics are a bit sporadic, even random.
 The steps below will help you start being more intentional, organized and strategic in your content marketing efforts.
 Your end goal is likely sales-driven (e.g. generate qualified leads).
 This won’t get you there by itself, but it will give you a framework to get moving in that direction.

 Establish benchmarks